medusajs/medusa/docs/content/modules/multiwarehouse/inventory-module.md

 The inventory module includes all functionalities related to product inventory.
 It implements inventory management for a product, confirming whether a product is available across inventory levels, and updating the inventory availability of a product variant at different points in the order lifecycle.

-The inventory module is a standalone module that can be used in any commerce application, not just in a Medusa backend.
+Medusa's Inventory module is a standalone module that can be used in any commerce application, not just in a Medusa backend.
 This document gives a general overview of how the inventory module is designed, then explains how the Medusa core orchestrates relations and processes around this module when it's used with the Medusa backend.

 ---